lopezpdvn/snippets/pages/howto.md

 1. Open the note field in the HTML editor, and make sure that cloze deletions do not span multiple lines characters, use `br` elements instead.
+1. Open the note field in the HTML editor and make sure that `div` elements with class `highlight` do not span multiple lines.
+Use `br` elements instead.